BunsDev/findr-app-frontend/README.md

 **Decimals:** The decimals function is overridden to return 8 instead of the default 18 that's common for most ERC20 tokens.
 This means that the smallest fraction of a FINDR token that can be represented is 1e-8 FINDR.
 This is important for showing balances in user interfaces.

-## Contributing to FINDR

-We welcome contributions to FINDR!
-You can contribute in many ways.
-Check our [contributing guide](CONTRIBUTING.md) for more information.